 It deals with single sword, sword and shields of various sizes, sword and dagger and even two swords and polearms.

 As Opera Nova was written 200 years later than the I.33, the instructions are easier to follow.

 The Medieval Art of Swordsmanship

 This Facsimile of MS I.33 deals with the use of Sword and Buckler and tries to reproduce the original manuscript as faithfull as possible, while adding modern english translations of the latin text.

 As this book does not contain any interpretation and the style of the images and text descriptions can be hard to follow for beginners, so it is advised to also get one of the I.33 interpretation books listed here.

 It contains step by step instructions and exercises to get you started with sword and buckler.

-As sabre is the youngest weapon system on this list, there are many surviving sabre sources available ranging from many military to civilian sabre sources for all kind of usages and from all kinds of regions.
+As sabre is the youngest weapon system on this list, there are countless surviving sabre sources.
+They range from military to civilian contexts for all kind of usages and from all kinds of regions.

 As there is such a wealth of material available it’s not possible for me to provide good HEMA beginner sources.